codeforequity-at/botium-connector-alexa-smapi/README.md

 This will generate a new userId to send within each different conv.txt file.
 By default the userId is `botium-core-test-user` and when generated the user will be `botium-core-test-user-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with a randomly generated UUID.

+### ALEXA_SMAPI_KEEP_AUDIO_PLAYER_STATE
+_default: false_

+If your skill contains audio player responses this will track the changes to the audio player such as the `token` and the `playerActivity` and allow you to use intents such as `AudioPlayer.PlaybackNearlyFinished` and other `AudioPlayer` intents and get the state back on the response.